 Much has been written about the “Harlem Hellfighters” of the 369th Infantry Regiment during World War I, but little is known about the unit in subsequent conflicts.
-This article recounts the World War I story of the unit in honor of the war’s Centennial and introduces the lesser known tale of the 369th from the end of World War I and beyond and its later service as units of other branches of the Army, to include its current designation, the 369th Sustainment Brigade.
+This article recounts the World War I story of the unit in honor of the war’s centennial and introduces the lesser-known tale of the 369th from the end of World War I and beyond and its later service as units of other branches of the Army, to include its current designation, the 369th Sustainment Brigade.

-Soldiers of the 369th Infantry charge a German position during the Meuse-Argonne offensive on 29 September 1918 in H. Charles McBarron’s painting, “Hellfighters” from Harlem.
+Soldiers of the 369th Infantry charge a German position during the Meuse-Argonne offensive on Sept.
+29, 1918, in H. Charles McBarron’s painting, “Hellfighters” from Harlem.
 (National Guard Heritage Series)

 While several members of the regiment received commendations for their service, the most lauded men of the 369th are probably Henry Johnson and Needham Roberts.
 In May 1918, the greatly outnumbered duo fended off a German patrol.
 Even when wounded and out of ammunition, they fought on and survived to become the first Americans, black or white, to receive the French Croix de Guerre.
 In 1996, both Roberts and Johnson posthumously received the Purple Heart.
-Johnson, credited with rescuing Roberts, would in 2002 also receive the Distinguished Service Cross, the citation for which tells the dramatic tale as follows:
+In 2002, Johnson, credited with rescuing Roberts, also would receive the Distinguished Service Cross, the citation for which tells the dramatic tale as follows:

 The Distinguished Service Cross is presented to Henry Johnson, Sergeant, U.S. Army, for extraordinary heroism in action in France during the period 13-15 May 1918.
 Private Johnson distinguished himself by extraordinary heroism while engaged in military operations involving conflict with an opposing foreign force.
 While on a double sentry night duty, Private Johnson and a fellow soldier were attacked by a raiding party of Germans numbering almost twenty, wounding both.
 When the Germans were within fighting distance, he opened fire, shooting one of them and seriously wounding two more.
 The Germans continued to advance, and as they were about to be captured Private Johnson drew his bolo knife from his belt and attacked the Germans in a hand-to-hand encounter.
 Even though having sustained three grenade and shotgun wounds from the start, Private Johnson went to the rescue of his fellow soldier who was being taken prisoner by the enemy.
 He kept on fighting until the Germans were chased away.
 Private Johnson’s personal courage and total disregard for his own life reflect great credit upon himself, the 369th United States Infantry Regiment, the United States Army, and the United States of America.